 And if we were going to a party, mom would always make her two signature side dishes: baked beans and taco salad, which were always the hit of the party.
 Sometimes her two side dishes eclipsed the main dish!
 On the rare occasion that we went to a party and she didn’t have both those sides, oh boy did she hear about it.

-I don’t have a signature summer dish; I think I enjoy switching things up too much.
+I don’t have a signature summer dish; I enjoy switching things up too much.
 Now that I think about it, I need to ask mom for her signature dishes and share them.

 This dish has everything that a lovely BLT sandwich has to offer, with a few extras as well.

-In this salad, half of the pasta has been replaced with white beans, which makes it a sturdier side, and of course also adds nutrition in the form of protein and fiber.
+We replace half of the pasta with white beans.
+This makes it a sturdier side dish, and of course also adds nutrition in the form of protein and fiber.

-To keep this BLT Pasta Salad Recipe on the healthier side, bacon is more of an accent flavor or seasoning than a main component.
+To keep this dish on the healthier side, bacon is more of an accent flavor or seasoning than a main component.
 Feel free to double the amount of bacon if you want.

 Since this is summer picnic/BBQ/potluck food, instead of using a creamy mayo-based dressing I opted for a lighter, but still super flavorful vinaigrette.

-With minimal ingredients, you might have almost everything you need to make this BLT Pasta Salad Recipe on hand.
+With minimal ingredients, you might have almost everything you need to make this summer side dish on hand.

 Once you mix together the salad components (except for the bacon and spinach), you can refrigerate it in an airtight container for up to 3 days.
 Right before serving, toss in the bacon and spinach.

-- Cubes of cheddar or Monterey jack, little mozzarella balls, or even crumbled feta or blue cheese would be delicious in this salad.
+- For the cheese lovers – Cubes of cheddar or Monterey jack, little mozzarella balls, crumbled feta, or crumbled blue cheese are delicious in this salad.

-- Use any type of lettuce you instead of baby spinach leaves.
-Chopped kale would also be delicious!
+- You aren’t limited to spinach – Use any type of lettuce you instead of baby spinach leaves.
+Chopped kale would also work well!

-- Instead of whipping up a vinaigrette dressing, this BLT Pasta Salad Recipe is also delicious with a creamy dressing.
-I like to mix ⅓ cup mayo and ⅓ cup ranch and season to taste with salt and pepper.
+- Use a different dressing – Instead of whipping up a vinaigrette dressing, this cold pasta salad is also great with a creamy dressing.
+I like to mix 1/3 cup mayo and 1/3 cup ranch and season to taste with salt and pepper.

 - Rinse the pasta under cool running water after you cook it to al dente.
 This helps stop the cooking process, and also rinses off excess starch to prevent the pasta from becoming gummy.